CWI's 2018 Summer WEST Institute

 a PROFESSIONAL LEARNING AND DESIGN LAB FOR K-16 and COMMUNITY EDUCATORS

-Create academically rigorous service focused curriculum programs.
-Connect your academic and social goals with compelling student centered community focused projects that build authentic partnerships.
-Expert training, experienced guidance and support, inspired collaboration.
+Connect your academic and social-emotional goals with compelling student-centered community focused projects.
+Expert training, experienced guidance and support, with inspired collaboration.

-faculty l workshops l accommodations l early bird rates l print registration form l register now l tel: 909.480.3966
+faculty l workshops l accommodations l early bird rates l print registration form l register online l tel: 909.480.3966

 CWI's Summer WEST Institute provides a unique opportunity to understand why place based service-learning works, how it works, and how to use it most effectively with your students.
 Since 1995, educators from across the U.S. and around the world have gathered at CWI's Summer Institutes for deeply rewarding work—immersed in developing Place Based Service-Learning and Sustainability focused education programs.

 The following are among the areas we will focus on at the Institute:

 Framework for Place Based Service-Learning • Getting to Real Reciprocity • Student Voice • Social Justice • Sustainable Communities • STEM Connections and Transdisciplinary Themes • Exploring Local Culture and History • Connecting S-L to Project Based Learning • K-16 Partnerships • Meaningful Reflection • Collaborative Ethnography as a Tool for Service • Gardens and Nutrition • Community Based Art • Creating Faculty and School Buy-In

 • Building a Successful Long Term Program

 Each year, our Summer WEST Institute community of participants includes a highly diverse group of K-16 teachers and administrators, from schools large and small, rural and urban, independent and public, along with community based educators.
 We emphasize strategies that create deep faculty, student, parent, and community buy-in, with an eye toward long term success.